 Management and staff have all attended and successfully completed the comprehensive Supportive Approaches to Innovative Learning (SAIL).
 All modules were offered to all staff, including staff from other departments and as well service providers.
+Consideration of same is given to new staff.
 The Manitoulin-Sudbury DSB ensures that the SAIL approach continues to be a focus when dealing with clients and the community.

 The Manitoulin-Sudbury DSB staff has been involved and continues to actively participate in all related activities that pertains the Social Services Solution Modernization Project.
 It is to be noted that one of our staff has been seconded to the project as one of the Local Change and Implementation Coordinator.
-The Manitoulin-Sudbury DSB has also been selected as one of the sites for the "SAMs Parallel Pilot".